 In this paper, we consider a two user fading cooperative Gaussian MAC with complete channel state information at the transmitters and the receiver, and average power constraints on the transmit powers.
-Note that, this requires only a small quantity of additional feedback, namely the amplitude information on the forward links, over the systems requiring coherent combining [6].
-In this case, the transmitters can adapt their coding strategies as a function of the channel states, by adjusting their transmit powers [10], [11].
+Note that, this requires only a small quantity of additional feedback, namely the amplitude information on the forward links, over the systems requiring coherent combining [7].
+In this case, the transmitters can adapt their coding strategies as a function of the channel states, by adjusting their transmit powers [11]-[13].
 We characterize the optimal power allocation policies which maximize the set of ergodic rates achievable by block Markov superposition coding.
-To this end, we first prove that the seemingly non-concave optimization problem of maximizing the achievable rates can be reduced to a concave problem, by noting that some of the transmit power levels are essentially zero at every channel state, which reduces the dimensionality of the problem.
-By this, we also show that the block Markov superposition coding strategy proposed in [5] and employed in [6] for a Gaussian channel can be simplified considerably by making use of the channel state information.
-Due to the non-differentiable nature of the objective function, we use sub-gradient methods to obtain the optimal power distributions that maximize the achievable rates, and we provide the corresponding achievable rate regions for various fading distributions.
+To this end, we first prove that the seemingly nonconcave optimization problem of maximizing the achievable rates can be reduced to a concave problem, by noting that some of the transmit power levels are essentially zero at every channel state, which also reduces the dimensionality of the problem.
+By this, we also show that the block Markov superposition coding strategy proposed in [6] and employed in [7] for a Gaussian channel can be simplified considerably by making use of the channel state information.
+Due to the nondifferentiable nature of the objective function, we first replace the optimization problem with an equivalent differentiable one, and find the structure of the optimal power allocation policies by using convex optimization techniques.
+Then, we use sub-gradient methods to numerically obtain the optimal power distributions that maximize the achievable rates, and we provide the corresponding achievable rate regions for various fading distributions.
 We demonstrate that controlling the transmit powers in conjunction with user cooperation provides significant gains over the existing rate regions for cooperative systems.